cojovi/replit_twilio_bot/replit.md

 5. **You can then make real calls** through the interface

 ### Connection Architecture:
-- **Dashboard → FastAPI**: Direct connection to `localhost:8000`
+- **Dashboard → FastAPI**: Direct connection via ngrok URL (configurable)
 - **Twilio → FastAPI**: Public connection via ngrok URL for webhooks
-- Both connections are required for full functionality
+- Dashboard now connects to your ngrok URL: `https://cmac.ngrok.app`

+### If your ngrok URL is different:
+Set the environment variable `FASTAPI_URL` to your actual ngrok URL

 ### Test Mode (without FastAPI):
 - Dashboard works in demonstration mode when FastAPI is offline